erhant/blockchatting/README.md

   <img src="./img/blockchattin.svg" alt="logo" width="200">
 </p>

-# BlockchattinL Peer-to-Peer On-Chain Chatting
+# Blockchattin: Peer-to-Peer On-Chain Chatting

 **A decentralized chatting application where each message is a transaction**.
 Work in progress.

 Although a [deprecated functionality of MetaMask](https://medium.com/metamask/metamask-api-method-deprecation-2b0564a84686), this application uses [`eth_decrypt`](https://docs.metamask.io/guide/rpc-api.html#eth-decrypt-deprecated) and [`eth_getEncryptionPublicKey`](https://docs.metamask.io/guide/rpc-api.html#eth-getencryptionpublickey-deprecated) to use asymmetric encryption for the messages. ([see also](https://betterprogramming.pub/exchanging-encrypted-data-on-blockchain-using-metamask-a2e65a9a896c))

-There are two drawbacks to these functions:

-1. `eth_decrypt` and `eth_getEncryptionPublicKey` asks for user input everytime it is called.
-2. Encryption is done for UTF-8 only.

-So, EOA keypair will not be used for chatting per se.
-Instead, the user will generate a public-private key pair and store .
-On first use, the user will encrypt this secret with their own EOA public key (via MetaMask RPC).
-We use [eciejs](https://ecies.org/js/) for this.
+There are two drawbacks to these functions: `eth_decrypt` and `eth_getEncryptionPublicKey` asks for user input everytime it is called, and encryption is done for UTF-8 only.
+So, an EOA keypair should not be used for chatting per se.
+Instead, the user will generate a public-private key pair and store the encrypted secret on-chain: on first use, the user will encrypt this secret with their own EOA public key (via MetaMask RPC).
+On later usage, the user can retrieve the stored encrypted key and decrypt it with their EOA key.

+With this approach, no keys are exposed.
+As for the messaging itself, a secret key is created.
+Say Alice is talking to Bob, Alice will create the secret and store two copies of this secret: one encrypted with Alice's public key and the other encrypted with Bob's public key.
+This secret will be used to encrypt and decrypt the actual messages.

+For symmetric encryption we use AES256, and for asymmetric encryption we use ECIES (secp256k1).

 ## User Initialization